 When you share your life with cats, you’ll hear them make all sorts of different noises.
 Meowing, purring, and even hissing or growling are all sounds that your cat uses to communicate.
 But there’s another noise that your cat may use and reserve for special occasions and special people.
 Have you heard your cat trilling?
 And have you wondered just what this distinct sound means?

 The trill is a less common vocalization, but if your cat trills at you, you’re a lucky person.
-Understanding how to recognize the trill and why your cat makes this noise can help you better recognize what he’s trying to tell you and why hearing this noise is so special.
+Why do cats trill?
+This is how to recognize cat trilling — and why it’s such a good sign.

 Cats make many different sounds to communicate with humans and other cats, and you’ve probably heard many of these noises already.
 While meows, hisses, purrs, and growls are common and easily recognizable, trilling is a sound that cats tend to make less often.
 You may or may not have heard it, and it can easily be mistaken for another sound.

 Trilling is a little bit meow and a little bit purr.
 You might describe it as a “brrr.”
-If your cat could roll his R’s, that’s what a trill would sound like.
-It’s a high-pitched sound, and your cat will keep his mouth closed when he makes it.
+If your cat could roll their R’s, that’s what a trill would sound like.
+It’s a high-pitched sound, and your cat will keep their mouth closed when they make it.

 While humans aren’t yet 100% certain of just why cats trill, they appear to do it for several different reasons.

-- Your cat may trill in greeting when you or he has just walked into the room.
+- A greeting: Your cat may trill in greeting when you or they have just walked into the room.

-- Similarly, your cat may trill at you to get your attention.
+- To get attention: Similarly, your cat may trill at you to get your attention.
 If you find your cat trilling when you’re making dinner, watching TV, or working on your laptop, then it’s probably to make you take notice.
-Chances are, your cat may pair trilling with head butting you or walking circles around you and wrapping his tail around your legs.
+Chances are, your cat may pair trilling with head butting you or walking circles around you and wrapping their tail around your legs.
 These can be clear “follow me” or “pay attention to me” signals.

-- It’s also possible that cats trill for reproductive reasons.
+- They want to mate: It’s also possible that cats trill for reproductive reasons.
 Female cats may trill to catch the attention of a mate.
 Females may also trill to their kittens to get their attention and encourage them to stay close or follow them.

-If your cat is trilling at you, then chances are he’s happy to have you around.
+If your cat is trilling at you, then chances are they’re happy to have you around.
 Trilling can be a sign of affection, and your cat is giving you a special greeting.
 Trilling isn’t all that common, so if you’re lucky enough to hear your cat make this sound, take it as a compliment.
 And if your cat trills to you regularly?
-That’s even better and probably means your cat enjoys your company and is showing you how much he likes you.
+That’s even better and probably means your cat enjoys your company and is showing you how much they like you.

 Cats communicate in many ways.
-In addition to these vocalizations, you can watch your cat’s body language to get a sense of how he’s feeling.
-Your cat’s body language can help confirm the messages behind some of his vocalizations, allowing you to better understand what he’s trying to tell you.
+In addition to these vocalizations, you can watch your cat’s body language to get a sense of how they’re feeling.
+Your cat’s body language can help confirm the messages behind some of their vocalizations, allowing you to better understand what they’re trying to tell you.
 Consider taking a few minutes each day to research and review common cat body postures and movements.
 You’ll learn to better read your cat’s facial and overall body expressions.
-The process will take some time, but if you carefully watch your cat, you’ll be able to understand him and communicate with him more clearly and effectively.
+The process will take some time, but if you carefully watch your cat, you’ll be able to understand them and communicate with them more clearly and effectively.